Board of Directors

 Secretary

-Lisa enjoys her time off the lake hiking with her dog Zeke, cross country skiing (when the border is open), finding other ways to be outside, and dreaming of travel to faraway places.
-Work days are spent as a Nearshore Program Manager for the non-profit Northwest Straits Foundation where she restores our marine shorelines for salmon, Orcas, and all the other critters that rely on healthy habitats.
+Lisa enjoys her time off the lake hiking with her dog, cross country skiing, kayaking, and dreaming of travel to faraway places.
+Work days are spent in the environmental world for the non-profit Northwest Straits Foundation where she restores our marine shorelines for salmon, Orcas, and all the other critters that rely on healthy habitats.

 Becky Hutchins